nashville-software-school/server-side-python-curriculum/book-2-kennywood/chapters/DRF_INSTALLS.md

 ## Create Base Django Tables

-You may remember that Django gives you user and role management tables out of the box, and there is a built-in migration file that makes the tables for you.
-Go ahead and run that migration to set up the initial Django tables.
+Django gives user and role management tables for your application out of the box, and there is a built-in migration file that makes the tables in a SQLite database for you.
+Go ahead and run that migration to set up the initial tables.

 ```sh
 python manage.py migrate